xarray-contrib/xarray.dev/src/posts/gpu-pipeline/index.md

 assert isinstance(ds.air.data, cp.ndarray)
 ```

-How do these two methods, zarr (CPU) and kvikio (GPU), compare?
+How do these two methods, Zarr (CPU) and kvikio (GPU), compare?

 (TODO put in benchmark numbers here).

-For kvikio performance improvements, you need GPU Direct Storage (GDS) enabled on your system.
+**Note**: For kvikio performance improvements, you need GPU Direct Storage (GDS) enabled on your system.
 This is a feature that allows the GPU to access data directly from storage, bypassing the CPU and reducing latency.
 GDS is supported on NVIDIA GPUs with the [GPUDirect Storage](https://docs.nvidia.com/datacenter/pgp/gds/index.html) feature.

 ### Step 3: GPU-based decompression with nvCOMP 🚀